ystv/internal-site/docs/setup_slack.md

 ## Enable Integration

 Once these five variables are set, enable the integration by setting `SLACK_ENABLED` to `true`.
 If you start up your instance you should now be able to link your Slack account from your user profile and start assigning channels to events.
-If you have any questions ask Max because he's probably made it a bit complicated.
+If you have any questions ask Mia because she's probably made it a bit complicated.